Last updated on: March 14, 2019

 “Personal Information” means any information relating to a natural person who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, a phone number, an email address, an identification number, location data, an online identifier, or any other information specific to that natural person.

-“Public Application” means an Application that accesses the Shopify API via an API Client and that is made available to Merchants either via a public URL or through the Shopify App Store.
+“Public Application” means an Application that accesses the Shopify API via an API Client and that is made available to Merchants either via a URL or through the Shopify App Store.

 “Private Application” means an Application that accesses the Shopify API via Private API Credentials and is made available to a single Merchant.